Angular-Wave/angular.ts/src/core/compile/compile.md

   ```

 -
-- That means attributes that contain AngularJS expressions will not be merged correctly, e.g.
+- That means attributes that contain AngularTS expressions will not be merged correctly, e.g.
 - {@link ngShow} or {@link ngClass} will cause a {@link $parse} error:
 -
 - ```html